 Most of us could do with finding ways to make extra money, however the internet is full of get rich quick schemes.
 A lot of these get rich schemes are scams, created to make you part with your money.
-As you can see from my income reports, I have been consistently earning over £5,000 a month from a variety of methods, so I have compiled a list of 100 legitimate ways to make extra money.
+Here are 100 legitimate ways to make extra money.

 Even if you just have an hour a week to dedicate to making some extra money, it can help you to: